openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

-As an application owner, I want to know if my AlertmanagerConfig custom resource has been reconciled on the target Alertmanager so that I am confident that I will receive alert notifications.
+As an application owner, I want to know if my AlertmanagerConfig custom resource has been reconciled on the target Alertmanager so that I am confident that I receive alert notifications.

 #### Story 4